Companies that use GitHub (customer list)

 Analyzed and validated by Henley Wing Chiu

 GitHub Enterprise We detected over 136,000 companies using Github (free), and over 4400 companies using GitHub Enterprise.
 Our data is enriched with each company's Github url so you can verify the accuracy of the data yourself Note: This page tracks companies on the Enterprise plan for Github.
-We track all companies that use Github here (including free users) here.
+We also track companies that use these products separately:

 Company Employees Industry Region YoY Headcount Growth Usage Start Date